robbrad/UKBinCollectionData/CONTRIBUTING.md

 the environment, how we use our issue tracker, and how you can develop more scrapers.

 ## Getting Started
 You will need to install Python on the system you plan to run the script from.
-Python 3.8 and 3.9 are officially supported.
+Python 3.11 and 3.12 are tested on this project .
-Python 3.10 and 3.11 should work, but your mileage _may_ vary.

 The project uses [poetry](https://python-poetry.org/docs/) to manage dependencies and setup the build environment.